tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 ---
 title: Why SveltePlot?
-description: SveltePlot is heavily inspired by Observable Plot, so much so that you may ask, why do it even exists
+description: Why do we need yet another Svelte visualization framework?
 ---

-There are plenty of visualization frameworks that can be used in Svelte, so why do we need another one?
+SveltePlot combines the concise API and concepts of Observable Plot with Svelte reactivity.
+It is not just a Svelte-wrapper, but re-implemented from scratch on top of D3.
+Svelte 5 for all the DOM manipulation and reactivity flow.
+But what makes SveltePlot better than the existing visualization frameworks in Svelte?

-## Grammar of graphics style plotting
+## Layered grammar of graphics

-In contrast to template-based frameworks like [LayerChart](https://www.layerchart.com/) or [UnoVis](https://unovis.dev/), SveltePlot is following the ideas of *grammar of graphics* frameworks like [Observable Plot](https://observablehq.com/plot/what-is-plot), [VegaLite](https://vega.github.io/vega-lite/) or [ggplot2](https://ggplot2.tidyverse.org/).
+In contrast to [other](https://unovis.dev/docs/quick-start) [frameworks](https://www.layerchart.com/) SveltePlot is following the ideas of *[layered grammar of graphics](https://vita.had.co.nz/papers/layered-grammar.html)* style frameworks like [ggplot2](https://ggplot2.tidyverse.org/), [VegaLite](https://vega.github.io/vega-lite/) or [Observable Plot](https://observablehq.com/plot/what-is-plot).

-In short this means there is no "scatterplot" component in SveltePlot, but you can use the [Dot mark](/marks/dot) to create a scatterplot.
+This means there is no "scatterplot" component in SveltePlot, but you can use the [Dot mark](/marks/dot) to create a scatterplot:

 ```svelte live
 <script>